jankais3r/RelativityOne-Bookmarklets/README.md

 ```

 ### Edit Longtext Field
-There are situations when you need to make manual adjustments to Extracted, OCR, or Transcribed Text of a specific document.
+There are situations when you need to make manual adjustments to Extracted Text, OCR Text, or Transcribed Text of a specific document.
 This bookmarklet lets you edit any currently displayed longtext field straight from the document's Text Viewer without going through the hassle of creating an Import/Export task.
 ```js
 let csrftoken = window.top.GetCsrfTokenFromPage();
 let host = window.top.location.host;